AkiChase/scrcpy-mask/.github/ISSUE_TEMPLATE/questiom.md

 ---

 **Describe the Question**
-A clear and concise description of what the bug is.
+A clear and concise description of what the question is.

 **Additional context**
 Add any other context about the problem here.